andy-twosticks/pod4/README.md

 You might also want to ensure that your data types are honoured when your application updates a model object; in which case you will need to override `set` as well.

-At some point in the future, the Pod4::TypeCasting mixin will do most of this for you.
+If this seems like a lot of work, take a look at the Pod4::TypeCasting mixin. it will handle it for you.

 Relations